BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: Simulation Study

 \subsection{Correctness and Efficiency}

-\textbf{One-Epoch Execution.} We denote by $|txp_t|$ the number of transactions received by the leader within $t=i+j$ rounds, with $i$ and $j$ respectively being the number of rounds in $P_1$ and $P_2$.
-Given that the unit slot time for IEEE 802.11 is set to be $50\mu s$, we have throughput as
+In this subsection we first demonstrate the convergence behavior of BLOWN then report its performance when network size and density vary.

-since $r^{k}_{1,i}$ has two slots while $r^{k}_{2,j}$ has only one slot.
-Fig.~\ref{fig:com} presents a typical example to illustrate the convergence of the aggregated probability $p_V=\sum_{v\in V} p_v$ and throughput during one-epoch execution, where $p_V=N\times\hat{p}=10$ in the outset.
+\textbf{Convergence Study.} Fig.~\ref{fig:com} presents a typical example to illustrate the convergence of the aggregated probability $p_V=\sum_{v\in V} p_v$ and throughput during one-epoch execution, where $p_V=N\times\hat{p}=10$ in the outset.
 There is a gray dash borderline distinguishing $P_1$ and $P_2$.
 Since BLOWN can rapidly adjust the initial parameters by multiplicatively increasing or deceasing $p_v$, $p_V$ adapts rapidly to reduce the noise in the channel to help achieve successful communications.
 Therefore, it only takes 206 rounds (corresponding to 0.206s in a real-world setting) to complete $P_1$.
 Such a quick adaptation contributes to the throughput of the entire protocol.
 In $P_2$, nodes all become active to broadcast transactions enabling $p_V$ to grow.
 The leader collects transactions from the 207th to the 2265th round, and a block is finalized at the 2266th round.
 Note that $p_V$ and throughput respectively converge to 5399 TPS and 9.37, which are mean values calculated from the last 500 rounds.
 Besides, we evaluate cryptographic overhead (in ms, an average of 1000 repeated trials), including the overhead of signing a transaction (0.09 ms), verifying a transaction [0.21 ms], signing a block (1.20 ms), confirming a block (930.14 ms), Sortition(3.02 ms), and VerifySortition(4.57 ms).